mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Problem formulation

 \subsection{Physical model}

-Let us denote $\{g_1,\dots,g_N\}$ the complex gains of the base stations antennas and $\{\overrightarrow{a_1},\dots,\overrightarrow{a_N}\}$ their positions with respect to the centroid of the antenna array.
+Let us denote $\{g_1,\dots,g_N\}$ the complex gains of the BS's antennas, $\{\overrightarrow{a_1},\dots,\overrightarrow{a_N}\}$ their positions with respect to the centroid of the antenna array and $\lambda$ the considered wavelength.
 Then, under the plane wave assumption and assuming omnidirectional antennas (isotropic radiation patterns), the channel resulting from a single propagation path with direction of arrival (DoA) $\overrightarrow{u}$ is proportional to the \emph{steering vector}

 which reads $\mathbf{h} = \beta \mathbf{e}(\overrightarrow{u}),$ with $\beta \in \mathbb{C}$.
 In that case, a sensible estimation strategy \cite{Sayeed2002,Bajwa2010,Lemagoarou2018} is to build a dictionary of steering vectors corresponding to $A$ potential DoAs: $\mathbf{E} \triangleq $ and to compute a channel estimate with the procedure